cryptag/minileap/README.md

 # miniLeap

-miniLeap is a simple streaming encryption scheme built on NaCl/libsodium's SecretBox.
+miniLeap is a command line tool, encryption library, and simple streaming encryption scheme built on NaCl/libsodium's SecretBox but without the complexity of libsodium 1.0.14+'s secretstream.

 #### Design